 7. Fees

+(1) In this regulation —

+application area, in relation to an application for an area permit or a purpose permit, means the area that is proposed to be cleared in the application.

-(1) For the purposes of section 51E(1)(c) of the Act the fee for an application for a clearing permit is determined as set out in the Table to this subregulation.
+(1A) For the purposes of section 51E(1)(c) of the Act, the fee for an application for an area permit is determined as set out in the Table, with —

+(a) column A showing the fee for an application where any part of the application area falls within the intensive land-use zone; and

+(b) column B showing the fee for any other application.

 Table